anna-ssg/anna/README.md

 3. Frontmatter: Metadata such as the title of the page can be added as frontmatter to the markdown files in the YAML format.
 Currently, the following tags are supported:

-- title : The title of the current page
+- `title` : The title of the current page
-- date: The date of the current page
+- `date`: The date of the current page
-- draft: When set to 'true', the current page is not rendered unless the '-d' flag is used
+- `draft`: When set to 'true', the current page is not rendered unless the '-d' flag is used
-- type: Sets the type of the page.
+- `type`: Sets the type of the page.
 Use type 'post' for posts
-- previewimage: Stores the preview image of the current page
+- `previewimage`: Stores the preview image of the current page
-- description: Stores the description of the current post previewed in posts.html
+- `description`: Stores the description of the current post previewed in posts.html
-- scripts: Stores a slice of javascript files to be included with the current page only
+- `scripts`: Stores a slice of javascript files to be included with the current page only

 (**The above tags are Frontmatter tags**)

 4. config.yml: This file stores additional information regarding the layout of the site

-- navbar: Stores the links to be added to the navbar (same name as the markdown files)
+- `navbar`: Stores the links to be added to the navbar (same name as the markdown files)
-- baseURL: Stores the base URL of the site
+- `baseURL`: Stores the base URL of the site
-- siteTitle: Stores the name of the site
+- `siteTitle`: Stores the name of the site
-- siteScripts: Stores the javascript files to be included with every page.
+- `siteScripts`: Stores the javascript files to be included with every page.
 The following scripts are currently available:
     - prism.js : Provides syntax highlighting for code blocks

 (**The above tags are Layout tags**)

+---
-Sample config.yml:
+### Sample `config.yml`:

 ```yml
 navbar: